bkinder2385/upgraded-engine/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The program will produce search results that will show the status of a tool.
+The status will include how many items are in stock and a description of when the tool was checked out.

+*Example*
+tool: wrench
+number-in-stock: 7
+last checked out: 1:01 PM

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+The entire catalog needs to be added in order for the program to be able to provide useful results.
+It also requires users to input new items as the come in.
+It will also need to be able to take search inputs from the user.
+The users will also need to input data for items that need to be removed.

+*Examples*
+**search**
+item id:

+**insert**
+item id:
+description:

+**remove**
+item id:
+description:

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.